logzio/grafana-logzio-datasource/README.md

 # Logz.io data source for Grafana

+Please note that this pluging is for our old metrics solution and will be depreacted in the near future

 Logz.io is an official Grafana data source plugin.
 The plugin allows you to view your Logz.io-stored metrics in a Grafana instance that you manage.